swup/docs/src/docs/getting-started/reloading-javascript.md

 });
 ```

-Instead, we can trigger code after each page change by hooking into swup's
+Instead, we can trigger code after each page change by registering handlers for swup's
-[events](/events/).
-Combining the browser event and swup events, we end up with
+[hooks](/hooks/).
+Combining the browser event and swup hooks, we end up with
 a template for reliably running code to initialize elements on the page:

 ```javascript